dedalus-enterprise-architect/ea-k8s-resources/cronjob/README.md

 ## 02_run-command-vs-pvc

-This use case show how to get access to cluster resources by running commands from inside a POD:
+This use case shows how getting access to cluster resources by executing commands by a POD:

 1. copy on local filesystem and make changes to fit your needs: ```https://github.com/dedalus-enterprise-architect/ea-k8s-resources/blob/main/cronjob/02_run-command-vs-pvc.yaml```